mmtrebuchet/bpreveal/doc/text/breakingChanges.rst

 BPReveal 5.0.0
 ^^^^^^^^^^^^^^
-When BPReveal 5.0.0 is released, the following breaking changes will occur:
+When BPReveal 5.0.0 was released, the following breaking changes occurred:
 1. :py:mod:`prepareBed<bpreveal.prepareBed>` will no longer accept a list of bigwigs without head information.
 The program currently spits out warnings when you do this, and these will become an error.